To the Members of

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone nancial statements give the information required bythe Companies Act 2013 (the Act) in the manner so required and give a trueand fair view in conformity with the accounting principles generally accepted in India ofthe state of affairs of the Company as at 31 March 2021 and its pro t (including othercomprehensive income) changes in equity and its cash ows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the accounting principles generally accepted in India ofthe state of affairs of the Company as at 31st March 2022 and profit (including othercomprehensive income) changes in equity and its cash flows for the year ended on thatdate.

 Basis for Opinion

 We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing (SAs) specified under Section 143(10) of the Act.
 Ourresponsibilities under those SAs are further described in the Auditor's Responsibilitiesfor the Audit of the Standalone Financial Statements section of our report.
 We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India together with the ethical requirements that are relevantto our audit of the standalone financial statements under the provisions of the Act andthe Rules thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
 We believe that the auditevidence we have obtained is sufficient and appropriate to provide a basis for ouropinion.

 Key Audit Matters

 Key audit matters ('KAM') are those matters that in our professional judgment were ofmost significance in our audit of the standalone financial statements of the currentperiod.
 These matters were addressed in the context of our audit of the standalonefinancial statements as a whole and in forming our opinion thereon and we do not providea separate opinion on these matters.

 We have determined the matters described below to be the key audit matters to becommunicated in our report

 |Key Audit Matters ||How our audit addressed the key audit matter |